 A glance at the map is enough to notice that the second day is also not easy.

 The walk starts with visiting the Vatican Museums.
 But first you have to get to them.
 It is closest to the museums Ottaviano metro station (metro line A - red).
-The entrance to the museums is located in the northern Vatican walls, at Viale Vaticano.
+The entrance to the museums is located in the northern Vatican walls, at Vatican Avenue.
 Below you will find the coordinates of the main entrance to the museums.

 If we wanted to tell in four words about the Vatican Museums, this is a collection of works of art collected by successive popes.
 Without a doubt, it is the largest collection in the world that cannot be matched by any other museum.
 In one of the rooms (the Sobieski Room), a painting by Jan Matejko is displayed, depicting Jan III Sobieski after the victory at Vienna.

-It is best to buy museum tickets online well in advance.
+Entrance tickets to museums it's best to buy online well in advance.
 The ticket is valid for a specific day and time.
 It is not possible to enter on a date other than that specified on the ticket.